fpigeonjr/myBlog/content/posts/2019-08-16-vpn-setup/index.md

 ✊ They had my ip address and everything so it was time to fight back.

-Here are some good articles on _why you may need want a VPN_.
+Here are some good articles on _why you may need a VPN_.

 - [TunnelBear](https://www.tunnelbear.com/blog/always-use-a-vpn/)
 - [Mashable](https://mashable.com/article/why-you-need-vpn/)